Revolutionary-Games/RevolutionaryWebApp/README.md

 server running docker where you can deploy the images as running containers.

+Before building the images you need to copy the template files for docker usage from the `templates` folder.
+Remove the `.template` suffix after copying and then edit the values to be suitable for your setup.

 ```sh
 docker build . --target proxy --tag thrivedevcenter-proxy:latest
 docker build . --target application --tag thrivedevcenter-web:latest